SeldonIO/seldonio.github.com/scripts.md

 ## Examples

-Start a recommendation microserice from a built Dcoker image exposed as  REST endpoint for the client "reuters".
+Start a recommendation microserice from a built Docker image exposed as  REST endpoint for the client "reuters".
 See the worked [Reuters content recommendation example](content-recommendation-example.html).
 {% highlight bash %}
 start-microservice --type recommendation --client reuters -i reuters-example seldonio/reuters-example:2.0.7 rest 1.0
 {% endhighlight %}

-Start a prediction microservice from a saved pipeline previoiusly saved to /seldon-data/seldon-models/finefoods/1 for client "test".
+Start a prediction REST microservice from a saved pipeline previoiusly saved to /seldon-data/seldon-models/finefoods/1 for client "test".
 See the worked [sentiment analysis demo](sentiment-demo.html).
 {% highlight bash %}
-start-microservice --type prediction --client test -p finefoods-xgboost /seldon-data/seldon-models/finefoods/1/ 1.0
+start-microservice --type prediction --client test -p finefoods-xgboost /seldon-data/seldon-models/finefoods/1/ rest 1.0
 {% endhighlight %}

 Start a prediction microservice from an xgboost mode exposed as a REST service and packaged in  docker image.
 See worked example in the [Iris prediction demo](prediction-example.html).